Richard is a partner and head of the firm’s private client group.

 - Ranked in Chambers HNW (2017) for private wealth law with foreign expertise

-- Identified as a ‘leading lawyer’ in Citywealth Leaders List (2017)
+- Recognised in Citywealth Leaders List (2018) and identified as a ‘leading lawyer’ in Citywealth Leaders List (2017)

 - Trusted Advisor of the Year - People's Choice Award 2016, STEP